lordpba/AEON/readme.md

 #### Year 1: Foundations and Framework Development

 **Q1: Literature Review and Problem Definition**
-- Conduct a thorough literature review on AI governance, autonomous systems, conflict resolution, and political management in isolated environments.
+- Conduct a thorough literature review on AI governance, autonomous systems, conflict resolution, and political management.
-- Define key challenges and requirements for autonomous governance in isolated environments.
+- Define key challenges and requirements for AI governance.
 - Identify existing frameworks and technologies suitable for the project.

 **Q2: Framework Design**